nethalo/nethalo.github.io/_posts/2024-09-05-coroot-mysql-first-test.md

 # First approach

 I have being trying to test the MySQL monitoring feature since Coroot announced that it is suported.
 If you are not yet familiar with Coroot, the elevator pitch will be something around this lines: "An observability tool, heavily based on eBPF, so no one have to deal ever again with confusing instrumentation".
-More on https://coroot.com/
+More on <a target="_blank" href="https://coroot.com/">https://coroot.com/</a>

 So i just spinned a VM, installed docker and started to work.
 First was installing coroot.
 The Docker method is pretty straightforward ([a docker compose](https://coroot.com/docs/coroot-community-edition/getting-started/installation#docker)), nothing weird there.